Have you ever had an FSAVC with NatWest?

 You could be owed £1,000s in NatWest FSAVC compensation if you were mis-sold.

-Many consumers have been mis-sold their Free Standing Additional Voluntary Contribution "FSAVC" by NatWest; consumers were misinformed about their Pension Pot that was running alongside their Occupational Pension Scheme.
-Most customers were advised by NatWest that their FSAVC would increase their pension pot when it came to their retirement, unfortunately this was not the case.
+Many customers have been mis-sold their Free Standing Additional Voluntary Contribution "FSAVC" by NatWest; customers were misguided about their Pension Pot that was running alongside their Occupational Pension Scheme.
+Most customers were informed by NatWest that their FSAVC would increase their pension pot when it came to their retirement, unfortunately this was not the case.

 If you believe you have been mis-sold your FSAVC from NatWest start you claim by completing the form opposite.
 We will also claim an "Added Years Bonus".

 NatWest mis-sold FSAVC with various different Aspects:

 - NatWest may not have made their consumers aware that their FSAVC will not be contributed by their employer.